 The risks in the Portfolio shall be measured quarterly against a risk benchmark designed to mirror the authorized market investments and the Corporation's cash flow requirements.
 Because this Portfolio is dictated by cash flow needs, the benchmark becomes a measure of risk which reflects the primary market rates matched to the WAM.
-With a maximum WAM of two years, the risk benchmark is established as the two-year Treasury Note for the comparable period.
+With a maximum WAM of onetwo years, the risk benchmark is established as the onetwo-year Treasury Bill Note for the comparable period.
 The fund should track the risk benchmark but will naturally lag as market interest rates, which adjust daily, move.